UniPiTechnology/evok/docs/configs/hw_definitions.md

 ### modbus_register_blocks

-Contains a list of modbus register groups.
+Contains a list of Modbus register groups.
 These registers must be placed consecutively.
 When reading the device, it is read in one command.
 Each element contains the following parameters:

 - start_reg
 - count